voltrue2/mesh-link/README.md

 # Shared Objects

-A shared object is an object that can be shared and mutated from all mesh nodes asynchronously, and the object remains synchronize across all mesh nodes.
+A shared object is an object that can be shared and mutated from all mesh nodes asynchronously, and the object remains synchronized across all mesh nodes.

 Example: